MiquelTorrecilla/Lane-condition-analysis-for-micromobility-app/README.md

 srun --mem 6G --gres=gpu:1 --time=10:00:00 python CascadeRCNN.py

+## Models configs
 In the directory CFG we have the configs for the two models.

 ## Results
-*we recommend to use it in google colab*
+*We recommend to use it in google colab*

 Compute Results is the code you have to execute to obtain the F1SCORE for the two models per classes.
-Yo have to upload the bboxes obtain with the two models.
+You have to upload the bboxes obtain with the two models.
 The bboxes are in the Results directory.

+All the epochs training and curves are in the server.
+You have it in the workspace/mmdetection/results.
+In the server you also have the CFGs in workspace/mmdetection/CFG.